Mayu Frontier District: Demographics

-The Mayu Frontier District had an Arakanese Indian majority, among whom most were Muslim.
-During this period, the term "Rohingya" was widely used to label the Indian community of Arakan, including in the speeches of Burmese leaders and on Burmese radio broadcasts.
+The Mayu Frontier District had a Rohingya majority, among whom most were Muslim.
+During this period, the term "Rohingya" was widely used, including in the speeches of Burmese leaders and on Burmese radio broadcasts.
 The term was popularized by M. A. Gaffar after he submitted a memorandum to the first Burmese government in 1949.

 Administration

 Between 1961 and 1962, the Mayu Frontier District was governed by the elected government in Rangoon.
 The 1962 Burmese coup d'état ended Burmese parliamentary democracy.
 Following the coup, the Mayu Frontier District was directly administered by the Tatmadaw (Myanmar Armed Forces) and the Union Revolutionary Council.

 Dissolution

 The Burmese military ended the special status of the district in February 1964.
 The Mayu Frontier area was placed under the responsibility of the Ministry of Home Affairs.
 In 1974, when Burmese dictator Ne Win proclaimed the Socialist Republic of the Union of Burma, the Mayu Frontier area was incorporated into Arakan State as the Maungdaw District.